-Amay Bandodkar, doctoral candidate in the Department of NanoEngineering at University of California, San Diego, talks to AZoM.com about his research into wearable devices that measure chemicals directly on human skin in a non-invasive fashion.
+Amay Bandodkar, the doctoral candidate in the Department of NanoEngineering at the University of California, San Diego, talks to AZoM about his research into wearable devices that measure chemicals directly on human skin in a non-invasive fashion.

-AB - My research is focused on wearable devices that measure chemicals directly onto the human skin in a non-invasive fashion.
-Most of the work around wearable sensors has been focused on measuring physical parameters such as heart rate, temperature, body motions etc. However, if you want to have a complete overview of a person's well-being, it is really important to not only measure the physical parameters such as temperature or ECG, but to also measure chemicals.
+My research is focused on wearable devices that measure chemicals directly onto the human skin in a non-invasive fashion.
+Most of the workaround wearable sensors have been focused on measuring physical parameters such as heart rate, temperature, body motions, etc. However, if you want to have a complete overview of a person's well-being, it is really important to not only measure the physical parameters such as temperature or ECG but to also measure chemicals.
 It’s only through such an approach that one can acquire a holistic view of the person's well-being.

-SM - You recently won the young chemist award from Metrohm USA for your research into wearable sensors.
-Why are the wearable sensors you are developing different to currently available solutions?
+You recently won the young chemist award from Metrohm USA for your research into wearable sensors.
+Why are the wearable sensors you are developing differently to currently available solutions?

-AB - It depends on the application; for example, blood glucose is one of the most critical chemical to monitor diabetes.
+It depends on the application; for example, blood glucose is one of the most critical chemicals to monitor diabetes.
 Approximately 400 million people are affected by diabetes and this number is only expected to grow.
-Diabetes is a big problem and right now, the most common way of measuring blood glucose level is to prick your finger, take the blood samples, and then do the test, which is not very consumer friendly.
+Diabetes is a big problem and right now, the most common way of measuring blood glucose level is to prick your finger, take the blood samples, and then do the test, which is not very consumer-friendly.

 Our wearable non-invasive sensors can do this, but without the need for blood sampling.
 We have also correlated our sensors with blood glucose meters that are already in the market.
 We’ve seen a really good correlation between the blood glucose meters and the non-invasive blood glucose meters.

-AB - We are looking into commercial partners who are interested in commercializing our technology, but from an R&D point of view we certainly have a long way to go.
+We are looking into commercial partners who are interested in commercializing our technology, but from an R&D point of view, we certainly have a long way to go.
 We want to analyze these devices much more.
-We are in the process of conducting larger scale population studies, and are collaborating with different groups in this regard.
+We are in the process of conducting larger-scale population studies and are collaborating with different groups in this regard.

 The success of the field of wearable sensors truly requires a multi-disciplinary research approach.
-It’s because of this reason that UC San Diego has established the Center for Wearable Sensors (http://jacobsschool.ucsd.edu/wearablesensors/), which brings various research groups that have expertise with diverse fields on a common platform to collaborate and solve the most challenging issues faced by the wearable sensors.
+It’s because of this reason that UC San Diego has established the Center for Wearable Sensors, which brings various research groups that have expertise with diverse fields on a common platform to collaborate and solve the most challenging issues faced by the wearable sensors.

-AB - Indeed the field of printed electronics is growing by leaps and bounds.
-My research is primarily focused on developing inks that allow printed devices to have "skin-like" features, including softness, stretchability and self-healing.
-We develop these inks by combining specific binders, conductive fillers and other additives.
+Indeed the field of printed electronics is growing by leaps and bounds.
+My research is primarily focused on developing inks that allow printed devices to have "skin-like" features, including softness, stretchability, and self-healing.
+We develop these inks by combining specific binders, conductive fillers, and other additives.
 The nature of these ink components depends on the final properties desired by the inks.

-AB - We encounter challenges at almost every step of our research.
-One of the most pressing challenges that we face is finding optimal strategies to immobilize delicate biomolecules on our wearable printed devices, so that they perform as expected even under harsh conditions common to wearable devices, for example; mechanical stress due to body motion, varying ambient conditions, long-term stability etc.
+We encounter challenges at almost every step of our research.
+One of the most pressing challenges that we face is finding optimal strategies to immobilize delicate biomolecules on our wearable printed devices so that they perform as expected even under harsh conditions common to wearable devices, for example; mechanical stress due to body motion, varying ambient conditions, long-term stability, etc.

 About Amay Bandodkar

-He is the recipient of 2016 Metrohm Young Chemist Award, 2016 MRS Graduate Student Award (Silver), 2016 Siebel Scholars Award, 2015 Interdisciplinary Research Award and 2011 Undergraduate Research Publication Award in recognition of his engineering and leadership qualities.
+He is the recipient of the 2016 Metrohm Young Chemist Award, 2016 MRS Graduate Student Award (Silver), 2016 Siebel Scholars Award, 2015 Interdisciplinary Research Award, and 2011 Undergraduate Research Publication Award in recognition of his engineering and leadership qualities.